rathodhare/CBC-Encryption-with-AES-32-security/README.md

 # CBC-Encryption-with-AES-32-security
 This is a course project.
 We have implemented a fully functioning and deployable algorithm of CBC mode with AES-32 encryption and decryption purely in python using no library other than numpy.
+We have mentioned the complete Boolean model of our encryption in the report along with security aspects and decryption patterns.
+The reduced security is for reducing complexity of implementation.
+With a bit more effort, bigger models can be easily implemented